nicholas-fedor/watchtower/docs/configuration/arguments/index.md

 ### HTTP API Host

-Sets the host to bind the HTTP API to.
+Sets the host address to bind the HTTP API.

 ```text
             Argument: --http-api-host